Interfacelab/ilab-media-tools/readme.txt

 = Compatible With Leading Image Optimizers = Compatible with Short Pixel, EWWW, Smush and Imagify image optimization plugins!

-* Upload to any of a variety of cloud storage providers (Amazon S3, Cloudflare R2, Google Cloud Storage, Minio, Wasabi, Backblaze, DigitalOcean Spaces or any other S3 compatible service)
+* Upload to any of a variety of cloud storage providers (Amazon S3, Cloudflare R2, Google Cloud Storage, Minio, Backblaze, DigitalOcean Spaces or any other S3 compatible service)
 * Host your media directly from your cloud storage provider or specify a CDN
 * Integrate with Imgix media hosting
 * Use Amazon Rekognition to automatically tag and categorize images